 The grant will enable 10 teachers who hold a provisional special education license to enroll in 30 required courses leading to endorsement in Special Education-General Curriculum K-12.

 The grant will run from July 1, 2016 through June 30, 2017 and will provide significant state and College tuition support for the designated courses.
-These courses may be taken on a non-degree-seeking basis, but they also are applicable to Lynchburg College’s master’s degree program for Special Education.
+These courses may be taken on a non-degree-seeking basis, but they also are applicable to University of Lynchburg’s master’s degree program for Special Education.